-Colorado Parks and Wildlife is understanding of the affect recent natural disasters is having on out of state hunters.
-It’s great news to see that they are being supportive of out of state hunters who may need to change their hunting plans.
-Read on to see what a difference they’re making in a simple deed of granting requests for license refunds to hunters that need them.
+Colorado Parks and Wildlife understands the effect of recent natural disasters on out-of-state hunters.
+It’s great news that they support out-of-state hunters who may need to change their hunting plans.
+Read on to see what a difference they’re making in simply granting requests for license refunds to hunters that need them.

 Colorado Parks and Wildlife to provide hunting license refunds for those affected by hurricanes and western wildfires